John Oliver Exposes Sean Hannity’s Lies About Portland Protesters

 Plus, according to Oliver, “Masked individuals throwing people into an unmarked van is never a good idea if you want to de-escalate a situation.
 It’s not even a good idea for a surprise bachelorette party.”

-Oliver then threw to Sean Hannity’s coverage of the Portland clashes, wherein the Fox News host aired a graphic blaring “VIOLENCE IN PORTLAND” followed by a scroll of buildings that have been damaged there, including a supposed “fire-bombing,” deeming the chaos “insane.”
-(Hannity was recently accused of sexual misconduct to boot.)
+Oliver then threw to Sean Hannity’s coverage of the Portland clashes.
+The Fox News host aired a graphic blaring “VIOLENCE IN PORTLAND” followed by a scroll of buildings that have been damaged there, including a supposed “fire-bombing,” deeming the chaos “insane.”
+(Hannity was recently accused of sexual harassment to boot.)

 “Yeah, it is insane—because that tone does not honestly reflect the conditions on the ground,” shot back Oliver.
 “That ‘fire-bombing,’ for instance, seems to be a reference to either a firework or a small fire that was set, which is significantly less dramatic than he’s trying to make it sound.
 And that rolling list next to Hannity’s head is mostly graffiti!
 In fact, graffiti is listed 12 times in a row there under the headline ‘VIOLENCE IN PORTLAND,’ which is a huge overstatement.”